Maria Cosway: Marriage and social success

 On 18 January 1781, Maria Hadfield married a fellow artist, celebrated miniature portrait painter Richard Cosway, in what is thought to have been a marriage of convenience.
 He was 20 years her senior, known as a libertine, and was repeatedly unfaithful to her.
 Richard was "commonly described as resembling a monkey".

 Her Italian manners were so foreign that her husband kept Maria secluded until she fully mastered the English language.
 Cosway also forbade his wife from selling her paintings, possibly out of fear of the gossip that surrounded female painters.
 Her Self-Portrait with Arms Folded is seen as a response to his limitation of her work, her folded arms acting as a sign of her inability to practice.
 But, in time he realised his wife's talent and helped her to develop it.
 More than 30 of her works were displayed at the Royal Academy of Art from 1781 until 1801.
-She soon enhanced her reputation as an artist, especially when her portrait of the Duchess of Devonshire in the character of Cynthia from The Faerie Queene was exhibited.
+She soon enhanced her reputation as an artist, especially when the Duchess of Devonshire as Cynthia her portrait of the Duchess of Devonshire in the character of Cynthia from The Faerie Queene was exhibited at the Royal Academy Exhibition of 1782 at Somerset House.
 Among her personal acquaintances were Lady Lyttelton; the acclaimed sculptor Hon.
 Mrs. Damer, the Countess of Aylesbury; Lady Cecilia Johnston, wife of General James Johnston; and the Marchioness Townshend.

-Georgiana as Cynthia (the goddess Diana) from Edmund Spenser's The Faerie Queene.
-Painting by Maria Cosway c.
-1782, Bakewell, Chatsworth House.